Linux Commands Part 1 - 4

 Manipulating Files and Directories

-• if cp item1 item2 then content of item2 is replace with item1
+cp item1 item2then content of item2 is replace with item1 - use

 // for hard link